The Most Historical Hotel in Every State

 The Wigwam hotel in Litchfield Park was originally built by The Goodyear Tire & Rubber Company as lodging for local ranch suppliers during Arizona's venture into cotton farming.
-(At the time, Goodyear used cotton in its tires.)
-The adobe-and-timber resort sits on 440 acres of land and first opened on Thanksgiving Day, 1929.
+At the time, Goodyear used cotton in its tires.
+The adobe-and-timber resort sits on 440 acres of land and first opened on Thanksgiving Day in 1929.

 Arkansas: Capital Hotel

 Dubbed Little Rock's "front porch," Capital Hotel first opened its doors in 1870.
-If you have a thing for elevators, be sure to check out the hotel’s.
+If you have a thing for elevators, be sure to check out the elevator in this hotel.
 It was built to be big enough to accommodate President Ulysses S. Grant—and his horse.